stephaneVercouillieBMID/slate/source/index.html.md

 #### Technical requirements apps

 BMID follows the recommendations of the [OAuth Working Group](https://tools.ietf.org/html/draft-ietf-oauth-native-apps-12) about the authentication process in native apps.
 BMID thus exclusively uses Universal/App Links for all communications between your App and itsme.
-This mechanism guarantees that the right app is lanched and thus improves the security.
+This mechanism guarantees that the right app is launched and thus improves the security.

 Universal Links are available on iOS since version 9.0, and the itsme App itself is only available on iOS 9.0 or greater.
 App Links are available on Android since version 6.0.
 Thereby, itsme supports OpenID Connect authentication only on Android version 6.0 or greater.